Alberta Transport Regulations, Permits, Limitations, Rules, and Laws for Trucking of Oversize and Overweight Loads

 *** All axle weights are subject to minimum tire size.
 The maximum weight per tire shall not exceed the lesser of the tire manufacturer’s weight rating or the width of the tire stamped on the sidewall multiplied by 10 kg/mm.

-Oversize and overweight trucking permits that are routinely issued by the Alberta DOT:
+Here are oversize and overweight trucking permits routinely issued by the Alberta DOT:

-Weight: Weight is where you run into a problem.
-Alberta wants to know every single detail down to the size of tire you are running.
-Routing being a huge issue we can’t state a “routine” weight as it all depends on your axle spacings, combinations and tire sizes.
-Just for a safe number we’re going to say a routine permit caps out at 43,359.2 kilograms (100,000 lbs).
+- Weight: Weight is where you run into a problem.
+Alberta wants to know every single detail down to the size of the tire you are running.
+Routing is a huge issue we can’t state a “routine” weight as it all depends on your axle spacings, combinations, and tire sizes.
+Just for a safe number, we’re going to say a routine permit caps out at 43,359.2 kilograms (100,000 lbs).

 Alberta DOT travel times and restrictions for oversize and overweight trucking:

 The rule of 1/2 hour before sunrise until one full hour after sunset is observed in Alberta.
-Travel is allowed on Fridays until 3pm in the afternoon for loads that exceed 3.85 meters in width (12′ 7″) (WE WILL NEED TO DOUBLE CHECK THIS AS IT WAS LEFT AS A CORRECTION COMMENT BELOW).
+Travel is allowed on Fridays until 3 pm in the afternoon for loads that exceed 3.85 meters in width (12′ 7″) (WE WILL NEED TO DOUBLE CHECK THIS AS IT WAS LEFT AS A CORRECTION COMMENT BELOW).
 Travel is otherwise allowed and unrestricted on Saturdays unless stated on your permit.
 Night travel is permitted for loads that are over length as long as you have 1 rear pilot car/escort vehicle and are on multiple lane roads.
-If your shipment is no longer than of 42 meters (137′ 10″) on a single lane road you will be required to have1 front pilot car/escort vehicle and 1 rear pilot car/escort vehicle.
+If your shipment is no longer than 42 meters (137′ 10″) on a single-lane road you will be required to have 1 front pilot car/escort vehicle and 1 rear pilot car/escort vehicle.
 Weekend travel is permitted for loads that are over length only.
 If your shipment is in excess of 4.45 meters (14′ 7″) in width you will be permitted to travel only during daylight hours.
 If over 3.85 meters (12′ 7″) in width you may not travel on Sundays.
-There is not travel permitted on the following holidays: New Years day, Provincial day, Good Friday, Victoria day, Canada day, Family day, Labour day, Thanksgiving day, Remembrance day, Christmas day and on Boxing day.
+There is no travel permitted on the following holidays:

-If your shipment is in excess of any of the following you will be required to have a pilot car escort you:
+If your shipment is in excess of any of the following dimensions, you will be required to have a pilot car escort you.